-Design and Standards

-Engineering Plan Approvals and input into land use consents for subdivisions remained steady.
-The Transport Design Manual continues to be refined with additional documents being prepared while the replacement document for subdivision design was completed in final draft for Auckland Council to brand.
+- Design and Standards: Engineering Plan Approvals and input into land use consents for subdivisions remained steady.
+The Transport Design Manual continues to be refined with additional documents being prepared while the replacement document for subdivision design was completed in final draft for Auckland Council to brand. - Asset Management: The Asset Management Plan 2021-2031 (AMP) has been finalised and will be presented for review to the Board in July 2021.
+Stakeholder feedback on criticality and resilience is currently under review.
+Alignment between the Technical Design Manual and critical asset management policy documents are underway.